Sharbel Touma

 Beginning his career with Syrianska in the mid-1990s, he went on to represent Djurgårdens IF, AIK, Halmstad, Twente, Borussia Mönchengladbach, and Iraklis before returning to Syranska in 2011 to wrap up his career.
-A full international between 2001 and 2004, he won two caps for the Sweden national team.

 Early life

-Touma was born in Beirut, Lebanon, into a Syriac Orthodox family with roots in the Tur Abdin region of southern Turkey, he moved to Sweden at a young age and was granted Swedish citizenship.
+Touma was born in Beirut, Lebanon, and is of Syriac (Assyrian/Aramean) origin.
+He moved to Sweden at a young age and was granted Swedish citizenship.

 Club career

 Touma made his senior debut for Syrianska FC in the 1994 Division 2.
 He joined Djurgårdens IF, where he won the PSM för klubblag with the under-16 squad.
 He debuted in the senior team in the 1997 season.

 He later played for AIK, Halmstads BK and F.C.
 Twente.
 He won "the Big Silver" (Stora Silvret in Swedish, second place in the Swedish top league, Allsvenskan) with Halmstads BK 2004 and left them for FC Twente.
 On 4 November 2008 was suspended and called up for the second team from Borussia Mönchengladbach between December 2008, he also release the club in July 2009 to sign with Iraklis.

 Touma was on a trial with the Norwegian football club Rosenborg BK and on 22 March 2010 Touma returned from Iraklis Thessaloniki F.C. to his mother club Djurgårdens IF of the Allsvenskan.
 He played from 1997–99 in Stockholm and scored 10 goals in 48 matches.

 In 2017, Touma re-joined Syrianska, playing one league match.